Protect Your Fire Pit with a Lid or Snuffer Cover

 • Use fire gloves and position furniture at a safe distance.

-What is Fire Pit Snuffer?
+What is a Fire Pit Snuffer?

 How Do I Measure For a Fire Pit Snuffer or Lid?

 Fire pit makers recommend 2-4” of excess around the perimeter of the lid to the opening of your fire pit.
-Measure the inner diameter of your fire pit opening then add 2-4”, this will give you the recommended lid size.
+Measure the inner diameter of your fire pit opening, then add 2-4”, this will give you the recommended lid size.

 What Is The Best Outdoor Snuffer or Fire Lid for me?